evensolberg/id3tools/README.md

 # ID3tag

-A simple application for updating ID3 tags in FLAC and MP3 files.
+A simple application for updating ID3 tags in APE, FLAC, MP3 and MP4 files.

 ## Usage

-`id3tag [FLAGS] [OPTIONS] [FILE(S)]...`
+`id3tag [FILE(S)] [FLAGS] [OPTIONS]`

 Examples:

-- `id3tag -r --album-genre Rock **/*.flac` - dry run that would have set all FLAC files in all subdirectories to have the genre "Rock".
+- `id3tag **/*.flac -r --album-genre Rock` - dry run that would have set all FLAC files in all subdirectories to have the genre "Rock".
-- `id3tag -q --disc-number 1 --album-artist Adele --album-title 25 *.mp3` - set album artist to "Adele", album title to "25" and disc number to 1 for all MP3 files in the current directory.
+- `id3tag *.mp3 -q --disc-number 1 --album-artist Adele --album-title 25` - set album artist to "Adele", album title to "25" and disc number to 1 for all MP3 files in the current directory.
 Do not output anything other than errors.
-- `id3tag -q --dn 1 --aa Adele --at 25 *.mp3` - same as previous, only shorter.
+- `id3tag *.mp3 -q --dn 1 --aa Adele --at 25` - same as previous, only shorter.

 ### Flags